-Let’s take a look at some typical SAP ‘training regret’ scenarios which can occur singly or in combination with each other:
+Let’s take a look at 4 SAP ‘training regret’ scenarios that can occur singly or in combination with each other.

 This regret may go hand-in-hand with the one above about the duration of training.
 Oftentimes, organizations see SAP training as a one-off item—if employees don’t take the training over a limited period of time, then that’s their lookout.
 But, is a single blast of SAP training ever enough?
 With more use of eLearning and the ability for staff to return to SAP training at their own convenience over a significant period of time, such as a year, there’s much more opportunity for individual review of what has been successfully absorbed and a clearer sense of what needs to be perfected and what’s next to be learned.

 The best way to ensure organizations and their employees fully benefit from SAP training is to carefully consider the timing, duration, amount and frequency of that staff education.
 And, don’t forget to factor in what everyone in the company has learned from previous projects about when to start, stop and revisit SAP training.